 I am indebted to many who have asked me questions about investing or who have asked me for help to untangle investment problems and mistakes they have made.
 Those questions and requests forced me to dig and learn some new things.
 I also appreciate the wisdom of the founder of Vanguard, John C. Bogle.
 His book, The Little Book of Common Sense Investing, is a real treasure.
 In addition, James B. Cloonan’s Investing at Level3, sharpened my understanding of the difference between volatility and risk.
 Much of what I have learned has been communicated in a Facebook Closed Group.
 That group is called “Investment Ideas from Wayne.”
 This blog will continue that effort and incorporate training with many of the posts.

-I have also benefited greatly from using the Weiss Ratings service and AAII resources.
+My primary tools as of today are Seeking Alpha and Stock Rover.
+In the past I have used the Weiss Ratings service and AAII resources.
 AAII is the American Association of Individual Investors.
 Fidelity Investments also offers wonderful research and investing tools.